-Pitch Hack of the Week – You are going to have more than one Pitch Deck
+Spoiler Alert: You are going to need more than one Pitch Deck

-Often times in the startup community you will hear people talk about “your pitch deck”, “send me your pitch deck”, or “you need a pitch deck”; acting as if it’s one pitch deck, but it’s not.
+In the startup community you often hear people talk about “your pitch deck”, “send me your pitch deck”, or “you need a pitch deck”; acting as if it’s one pitch deck, but it’s not.
 You are going to have multiple versions of your pitch deck.
-Often people don’t think of this but when you are putting together a deck or a presentation, there are a lot of different uses for that deck.
+Founders don’t think about this when they start putting together a deck or a presentation, but there are a lot of different uses for that deck.
 And a different deck may be needed.

 Different Versions for Different Audiences